 The Director General may disclose photographs to the CEO (taxi drivers licensing) for the purposes of the performance of the functions of the CEO (taxi drivers licensing) under the Taxi Drivers Licensing Act 2014.

-33 On the date as at which this compilation was prepared, the Road Traffic (Miscellaneous Amendments) Act 2012 s.
-12 had not come into operation.
-It reads as follows:

-12. Various references to “member of the Police Force” amended

-In sections 49AB(1)(c) and 61A(1)(a) delete “member of the Police Force” and insert:

-police officer

-[Section 10 amended by No. 10 of 2015 s.
-21.]
+33 Footnote no longer applicable.

 34 On the date as at which this compilation was prepared, the Medicines and Poisons Act 2014 s.
 188 had not come into operation.
 It reads as follows:

 188. Road Traffic Act 1974 amended